nurulizyansyaza/personal-task-tracker/README.md

 - **Kanban Board View** — Tasks are organized into three columns: **To Do**, **In Progress**, and **Done**
 - **Drag & Drop** — Move tasks between columns by dragging them (powered by `@dnd-kit`)
+- **Mark as Done** — Single-click checkbox on each card to toggle between Done and To Do
+- **Sort Tasks** — Sort by creation date (newest/oldest) or by status via a dropdown
 - **Create Tasks** — Click a button to open a modal and create a new task with a title, description, and status
 - **Edit Tasks** — Click any task card to open it in a modal, then edit the title, description, or status
 - **Delete Tasks** — Remove tasks you no longer need, with a confirmation dialog to prevent accidents
 - **Filter by Status** — Quickly filter the board to show only tasks in a specific status
+- **Offline Support** — Tasks are cached in localStorage; the board still works when the API is unreachable
 - **Real-time Updates** — The UI updates instantly after every action using React Query's cache invalidation
 - **Loading Skeletons** — Smooth loading states so the board never feels janky
 - **Toast Notifications** — Success and error messages appear as toasts so you always know what happened